8 Most Used Types of Fishing Reels by Anglers

 4. Surf Fishing Reels

 Both baitcasting and spinning reels can be used for surf fishing.
-It really comes down to the angler and preference.
-I prefer spinning reels because I like the lightweight feel, versatility and high retrieval rates they provide.
-Surf reels were designed to withstand the harsh conditions of the surf, among which saltwater, sun and sand are but a few.
+It really comes down to the angler and which type he or she prefers.
+I prefer spinning surf reels because I like the lightweight feel, versatility and higher retrieval rates they provide.
+The best Surf reels are designed to withstand the harsh conditions of the surf, among which saltwater, sun, and sand are but a few.

 Good surf fishing reels are made of either anodized aluminum, graphite, or both materials, and have sealed stainless steel ball bearings for maximum corrosion resistance.